On the distribution of the Cantor-integers: Introduction

-one calls a non-negative integer $n$ a Cantor integer if each digit in the $3$-ary expansion of $n$ belongs to $\{0,2\}$ (or equals to $0$ modulus $2$).

-In general, we can define the general Cantor integers as follows.
-For integers $p>s\geq 2$ and subset $A\subset\{0,1,\cdots,p-1\}$ with $\sharp A=s$.
-We call an integer $n$ a Cantor integer if the digits in the $p$-ary expansion of $n$ can only take values in $A$.

-The sequence $\{a_n\}_{n\geq 1}$ can be seen as an arithmetical function.The behavior of an arithmetical function $f(n)$ for large values of $n$ has always been one of the important problems in number theory.
+The behavior of an arithmetical function $f(n)$ for large values of $n$ has always been one of the important problems in number theory.
 For example, the average order of a fluctuating arithmetical function, the growth order of a monotone increasing arithmetical function.
 The distribution properties of the sequences derived from them have also been studied popularly.